 Other Alternatives: No action; localized flooding would continue to occur without mitigation.

-Existing Planning Mechanism(s) through which Action Will Be Implemented: Existing HOA meetings
+Existing Planning Mechanism(s) through which Action Will Be Implemented: Existing HOA meetings provide a useful platform to disseminate information about flood risk to home owners.
+The Lexington County Environmental Coordinator's time and skills will be used.

-Responsible Office: Environmental Coordinator, FMPC, Information Services Department Priority: High
+Responsible Office: Environmental Coordinator, FMPC, Information Services Department